-During the long drive I traded driving positions several times, leading then dropping back to following out of sheer boredom.
-Before I knew it the time had past and we pulled into Flying J Travel Center at Exit 1 in Ehrenberg.
-It was 5:00 pm, but I forgot about the time change so in reality it wa 6:00 pm.
+During the long drive, I traded driving positions several times, leading then dropping back to following out of sheer boredom.
+Before I knew it the time had past and we pulled into Flying J Travel Center at Exit 1 in Ehrenberg, Arizona.
+It was 5:00 pm, but I forgot about the time change so, in reality, it was 6:00 pm.
 I’ve already missed the window for my check-in at my first camp only thirty-five miles away.

-Inside the building we found Richard, the Notary, who was already inside Wendy’s restaurant.
+Inside the building, we found Richard, the Notary, who was already inside Wendy’s restaurant.
 He was using a table there for his desk.
-There he would notarize the “Taking Delivery Outside of California” paperwork by witnessing Rick “hand me the keys” and sign the “Bill of Lading”, which I also signed.
+There he would notarize the “Taking Delivery Outside of California” paperwork by witnessing Rick “handed me the keys” and signed the “Bill of Lading”, which I also signed.
 The delivery and transfer of ownership 5:30 pm (6:30 pm Arizona time) was final.
 I was so excited I about slipped off the seat!

 White Knuckle Time